-- Urge incontinence - urine leaks out before getting to the toilet as the bladder involuntarily contracts and the sphincter muscles relax.
+- Urge incontinence – associated with urinary urgency, urine leaks out before reaching the toilet as the bladder involuntarily contracts and the sphincter muscles relax.

-- Stress incontinence - laughing, coughing and other actions that cause pressure inside the abdominal cavity (where the bladder sits) to rise can result in urine leaking out.
-The sphincter should contract and prevent any leaks, but if it is weak some urine may escape.
+- Stress incontinence – laughing, coughing and other actions that cause pressure inside the abdominal cavity (where the bladder sits) to rise can result in urine leaking out.
+The sphincter should contract and prevent any leaks, but if the pelvic floor muscles are weak some urine may escape.
 Women who have had a number of babies may have weakened sphincter and pelvic floor muscles and are therefore particularly susceptible to stress incontinence.
 Female hormone levels also affect the health of the sphincter, and older women may suffer with stress incontinence after the menopause.
 Men who have undergone prostate surgery could have some damage to their sphincter resulting in stress incontinence.

 - Mixed incontinence – urge and stress incontinence can occur together which may be particularly distressing.